Understanding Copilot Studio Agent Flows

 Trigger Flows

 Trigger flows created within Copilot Studio Agents are assigned the Power Automate plan.
-These flows run on the owner’s plan and are ideal for scenarios where standard automation is sufficient.
+These flows run on the owner’s plan and help the agents to be autonomous responding to a trigger like when an email is received or SharePoint list item is created.

 Agent Flows